 The negative impact of industrial products used in various industries on human health is becoming more widely recognized, leading to a resurgence of interest in the characteristics of nanocomposites.
 Since ancient times, gold and silver nanoparticles have been valued as preferred inorganic antibacterial agents for preventing infections and spoilage.
-In the current investigation, gold and silver nanoparticles inhibited both Gram-negative and Gram-positive bacterial isolates, a finding consistent with previous studies [19].
+In the current investigation, gold and silver nanoparticles inhibited both Gram-negative and Gram-positive bacterial isolates, consistent with previous findings [19].
 Several pathways contribute to this inhibitory effect.
 Gold nanoparticles, with their high penetrating power, target bacterial cell walls, cell membranes, proteins, and DNA [20, 21].
-Research shows that gold nanoparticles could pass across subcellular compartments of cell membranes and induce pits and cellular death.
+Research shows gold nanoparticles can penetrate subcellular compartments and induce pits and cellular death.
 Furthermore, they can cause pit development by binding to the glycan ports of the cell wall and breaking the N-acetylglucosamine and Nacetylmuramic acid linkages in glycans.
 [22].
 Beyond targeting cell walls and membranes, nanoparticles have been shown to affect other bacterial components, such as chromosomes and respiratory chain dehydrogenases [23].
 This result aligns with findings reported by [24].
 Significant reductions in the number of S. aureus and P. aeruginosa were observed following treatment with gold nanoparticles compared to the control.